PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 Standalone phase-store validation reports `2 passed`.
 Static checks pass, the raw/managed inventory remains 26/24, and the store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.

+The latest extraction gives final input/dynamic cleanup and its adjacent very-late final static-shape reconciliation one explicit shared-context owner.
+It preserves the complete nested child order and shape mutation evidence.
+The shape reconciler remains injectable, defaults to the public implementation, and receives the retained lowerer compatibility wrapper on the production route so existing instrumentation hooks remain effective.
+Both complete raw results are returned by identity.

+The lowerer records element `[1]` directly at the unchanged very-late final shape phase and removes only the observation-only final input/dynamic local.
+Progress advancement, unsupported-Split fallback, and the independent conditional post-Split reconciliation remain in their original order.
+The initial affected run reported `293 passed / 15 failed`, all from stale structural expectations.
+A subsequent standard core run exposed one wrapper- instrumentation regression (`54 passed / 1 failed`), which explicit callback injection corrected.
+Final focused `5`, affected `308`, and standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
+Static checks pass, the raw/managed inventory decreases from 26/24 to 25/23, and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.